russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Here are some examples to get your creative juices flowing:

 • Online courses or coaching: Got knowledge?
 Share it.
 Perhaps you’re fantastic at bookkeeping and want to teach people, or you have a qualification in another area.
-People are always looking to learn, and you only need that knowledge and an Internet connection to help them.
+People are always looking to learn, and you only need that knowledge and an internet connection to help them.

 • Dropshipping: Start an e-commerce business and sell products online without holding inventory, perhaps through Amazon.
 Your online store will be a lot more streamlined thanks to not having to handle the postage side of the equation in person.

 • Social media management: Businesses need help with their online presence.
-If you know your way around social media platforms like Facebook, Instagram, and TikTok, you've got a potential business right there.
+If you know your way around social media platforms like Facebook, Instagram, LinkedIn, and TikTok, you’ve got a potential business right there.

 Remember, the key is to start with what you know or what you’re passionate about.
 That passion will keep you going when things get tough — and trust me, they will at some point.